arpit1507/EDA/README.md

 ## Eda Techniques

-1. Analysis of Distribution of Data[1]
+1. Analysis of Distribution of Data
 2. Replacing or Droping Missing Values[2]
 3. Visualizing The Data[3]

+## Analysis of Distribution of Data